rajamahad/fall-detection/README.md

     os.environ["QT_QPA_PLATFORM"] = "offscreen"
     os.environ["OPENCV_FFMPEG_CAPTURE_OPTIONS"] = "rtsp_transport;udp"

+    NOTE : os is already imported so you just have to add the "DISPLAY" and "QT_QPA_PLATFORM " line of codes ..
+Also import sys IF not imported .

 ## 2. GIVING PATH OF RTSP/VIDEO :-

-    .) give the path of rtsp in the code
+    .)
+Give the path of rtsp in the code
-    .) give path in parse arguments " default="path to rtsp or video" "
+    .)
+Give path in parse arguments " default="path to rtsp or video" "

-## 3. ALL SET RUN THE CODE :-
+## 3. ✅ You're All Set! :-

-    .) run the inference code
+    .)
+Run the inference code
-    .) use command " python inference.py "
+    .)
+Use command " python inference.py "

+## 📁 PROJECT STRUCTURE :-

+    fall_detection/
+    ├── inference.py           # Main script
+    ├── weights/               # Trained model (.pt files) ├── data/                  # Data configs (YAMLs)
+    ├── utils/                 # Helper scripts
+    └── final_videos_images/   # Output results (images + JSON)